dickinson-comp491-fall2023/comp491-fa2023-web/hw/HW6-tech-spikes-prep.md

      during the tech spike.
 Therefore, choose at least one learning resource that will help you build a demo that is interesting and fun.

-## What's next?

-Start working on assignment P1 as soon as possible.
-In that assignment, you will perform the tech spike itself and demonstrate your achievement in a team presentation.
-Assignment P1 is worth a significant fraction of the final grade and the deadline will approach rapidly.

 ## Submission